Cecil Sharp House - London, UK

 FAQ Section

-What is the capacity of Cecil Sharp House?
+**Q1: What types of music are typically performed at Cecil Sharp House?**

 Venue Information